maciejolsz/next-todo/README.md

 ## Just Another TODO App

+1. Check your cal,
-1. Manage your tasks in a "Get things done" way,
+2. Manage your tasks in a "Get things done" way,
-2. Synchronise your google calendar,
 3. Start pomodoro session!

 ### TODOs:
-1. Edit task modal -> let user change status in there.
-2. Sync Google Cal under /calendar
-3. Add some cal widgets like "coming event" under /tasks
-3. On pomodoro page let user to select moody music + set timer.
-4. Add timer widget if pomodoro is active.
+1. Implement embeded spotify player or some other kind of music,
+2. Add login page,
+3. QOL features.